PixelJaeger/esp32-stuff/README.md

 I'll put the names and authors of the libraries i've used in a plain text file called "important notes" in every folder that uses ArduinoIDE

+3. I will NOT show/mention the Pin-Usage since it may differ for your usage and is a headache to be change manually within ArduinoIDE.
+Sorry.